ks233ever/MLEngineering-DataEngineering-Processing/AWS_DataWarehouse/README.md

 * *DWH_Table_Design.ipynb* demonstrates the query performance gains of using a key distribution style vs no distribution strategy

-Example of a DWH pipeline using Airflow can be found in Airflow/Airflow_with_DWH folder
+Example of a DWH pipeline using Airflow can be found in Airflow/Airflow_with_DWH